 Growing up in a family of modest means, I watched my parents spend much of their lives working to pay the bills.
 When I was 15, I got a job at a grocery store and began working long hours to pay my own bills, often wondering whether the choice of how I spend my time would forever be tied to the need to earn money.

 The few people I knew who were financially independent had either inherited their wealth, or had started successful companies.
-Those who had started successful companies told me that, in all honesty, some luck was involved and that the majority of companies fail.
+The latter told me that, in all honesty, some luck was involved and that the majority of companies fail.

 That’s why I wrote this guide.

 The problem with many books about personal investing is that they are too long and complex.
 The basic message that everyone should be investing gets lost in discussion of choices and optimization.
-My approach in this guide is to present the core principles as concisely as possible—hopefully both motivating you, and convincing you to get started today.
+My approach in this guide is to present the core principles as concisely as possible—and in the process motivate and convince you to get started today.